mrsimoes/hlnsync/README.md

 File modification times are used to detect stale hash values.
 Modification times are not synced to the target.

+Use `--nohash` to prevent new hash values from being computed.

 ### Hashing Functions

 Using `--hasher=<HASHERNAME>` selects one of the a built-in hashing function, and also changes the default file hash database basename pattern to `hlnsync-<HASHERNAME>-[0-9]+.db`.